 There are lots of cruising runs lining the east side of the resort as well.
 Snowkirk chairlift (#1) takes you to an oasis of easy green runs among wide pine tree glades.
 From here, Caple’s Crest chair (#2) will take you to the ridgeline where you can cross over to the sunny side of the mountain, which is ideal in the morning.
 The Sunrise chair (#4) takes you to the highest lift-served point of the resort for a long, swift trail called Happiness.

-Arguably, the best combo of blue runs on the mountain for your afternoon finale is Juniper to Low Whiskey, which conveniently takes you down to 7800 Bar and Grill for a post-skiing pint.
+Arguably, the best combo of blue runs on the mountain for your afternoon finale is Juniper to Low Whiskey.

 If you love making tight turns and picking quick mogul lines, you’re in for a treat at Kirkwood.
 Plenty of trails here feature rhythmic fields of symmetrical bumps formed by skiers as well as natural “bumps” of tree stumps, gullies, and rocks.
 As far as that perfectly-sculpted moguls field, Lookout Janek is a long bump run that will challenge you to maintain your turning beat from top to bottom.